wpswings/membership-for-woocommerce/README.txt

 == Upgrade Notice ==

-= 3.1.2 - Released on 29 June 2026 =
+= 3.1.2 - Released on 10 Aug 2026 =
-* Security: Fixed a vulnerability that could allow unauthorized file deletion.
+* Security: Fixed a security issue that could allow unauthorized file deletion.
 * Security: Improved validation and access control for AJAX file operations.
-* New: Compatibility with latest WC ( 10.9.1 ) and WP ( 7.0 )
+* New: Compatibility with latest WC ( 11.0.0 ) and WP ( 7.0 )